 When I got to the top of the mountain, I made my way over and I just couldn’t take my eyes of it.
 It was a mammoth of a statue.
 So, although it was busy, I just took a moment to take it all in.

 A warning: even if you merely whisper the fact you’re planning to visit the temple, any local will warn you about the monkeys (or Bandar in Hindi) which live there.

 I had read up on this before I went and had these awful visions of hundreds of monkey’s coming to attack me, in which I would need to use my ‘monkey bashing stick’ to ward them off but I got lucky.

-At first, I didn’t take any of the ice cream as I felt bad taking it.
+At first, I didn’t take any of the ice creams as I felt bad taking it.
 But a kind old lady saw me drooling over it and literally dragged me by my arm into the queue.

 The temple itself, due to the festival, was crowded so I gave it a miss to check out the inside.
 But the views from the top are stunning.

 I have a habit of finding these tacky but awesome Indian costume photo opportunities and as there was one there – it would be rude not to follow tradition!

 As mentioned earlier, the hotels are really not the best value for your money in the summer months but there are some Luxury, mid-range and budget ranges to choose from.

 Don’t fret, it will have a double bed and pretty much be like a normal room if there were two of you, but they just charge less – magic!

-To get the Y, you’ll need to take the tourism lift (or walk from the bottom) and walk up to the ridge.
+To get the YMCA, you’ll need to take the tourism lift (or walk from the bottom) and walk up to the ridge.

 There are plenty of restaurant and cafe choices.
 By far, my favourite cafe was the Wake and Bake.
-It’s situated on The Mall Road opposite the Gaiety theatre, just look out for the bright yellow shutters.

-It’s the perfect choice, no matter what your budget as they sell pizza by the slice (Margherita is as little as 110 rupees).
+It’s a perfect choice, no matter what your budget as they sell pizza by the slice (Margherita is as little as 110 rupees).

 Clean and Green Shimla